 He was highly decorated, eventually with the Knight’s Cross of the Iron Cross with Oak Leaves, Swords and Brilliants.
 In this version, 250 small diamonds were placed on the oak leaves.
 The hilts of the swords were also decorated with diamonds.
 Of the more than ten million soldiers that Germany had under arms during the war, only 27 received this award.
 Ten of them were pilots, two tank drivers, two submarine captains and fourteen generals, marshals or other army commanders.

 His second marriage later resulted in his son Dietrich Mauss, who also became a dentist and was accepted into the old gentlemen’s association at the 90th foundation festival of the Hamburg fraternity Germania in 2009.

-Death and burial ground of Mauss, Dr. Karl.
+Death and burial ground of Mauss, Dr. Emil Karl Hans.

 Karl Mauss died of a heart attack following a lengthy illness on 09-02-1959, age 60, in Hamburg and is buried on the cemetery St. Lorenz, in Lübeck.